Gael Newton AM

 FULL BIOGRAPHY

-Over a period of forty years, Newton has been a leader in Australian art museums as a pioneer who made accessible our story of Australian photography as art and the wider story of the photography in our region for Australian and international audiences.
-She is a leading photographic curator with an extensive international and national reputation in the visual arts as a curator, researcher, historian, writer, educator, mentor and as a major contributor to Australian visual arts culture with outstanding specialist expertise in Australian and Southeast Asian photography.
+Over a period of forty years, Newton has been a leader in Australian art museums as a pioneer who made accessible our story of Australian and international photography as art and the wider story of the photography in our region for Australian and international audiences.

-Her career to date encompasses three key stages:
+Her career to date encompasses areas including:

-• The second In international and national photography with the National Gallery of Australia (NGA);
+- International and national photography with the National Gallery of Australia (NGA);

-• The third being her present activities as an independent curator, researcher, writer and advisor on Australian and international photography with significant expertise in and commitment to Southeast Asian photography.
+- An independent curator, researcher, writer and advisor on Australian and international photography with significant expertise in and commitment to Southeast Asian photography.

 CAREER & CONTRIBUTIONS